lsieun/lsieun.github.io/_java/concurrency/problems/dining-philoshophers.md

 As the above pseudo code describes, each philosopher is initially thinking.
 **After a certain amount of time, the philosopher gets hungry and wishes to eat.**

-At this point, **he reaches for the forks on his either side and once he ’ s got both of them, proceeds to eat.**
+At this point, **he reaches for the forks on his either side and once he's got both of them, proceeds to eat.**
-Once the eating is done, the philosopher then puts the forks down, so that they ’ re available for his neighbor.
+Once the eating is done, the philosopher then puts the forks down, so that they're available for his neighbor.

 ## synchronized